How do we tackle loneliness? We do it together

 Packing your life into suitcases, waving goodbye to your childhood bedroom, and feeling lost when your parents leave you in a new building, a new city, with new people.
 Lots of new students know these feelings.

 Fast forward a few weeks.
-You’ve unpacked, the antics of freshers’ week have worn off, and studying has begun.
+You’ve unpacked and studying has begun.
 And, all of a sudden, it can hit home that this isn’t a summer camp and you have to survive independently, outside the cocoon of friends and family.

 So, what can you do if you start to feel lonely?

-By mid-November of the first semester, it’s common to find you actually don’t know your flatmates all that well, and that in itself can cause loneliness.
-You may have been on nights out together, but you can’t always get to know people properly this way, and you can end up feeling isolated during the day time.
+By mid-October of the first semester, it’s common to find you actually don’t know your flatmates all that well, and that in itself can cause loneliness.

 My flatmates and I found it best to do the boring things together, to get a chance to hang out and talk about everything and anything.
 We always say ‘I’m going to cook lunch in a minute if anyone wants to join?’, or ‘I need to do a food shop, anyone want to come?’